ATNF/askapsdp/Code/Components/CP/docs/current/doc/tutorials/basiccontinuum.rst

 Imaging
 -------

 To do the imaging we select individual beams and image them independently.
-This is to replicate what is necessary for actual BETA data due to the lack of ...
+This is to replicate what is necessary for actual BETA data due to the lack of ...  **TO BE COMPLETED!**

 The imaging is done similarly to that in the introductory tutorial, with two additions.
 One, we will select an individual beam from the measurement set, and two, we will add some cleaning.
 Here is an example parset::